-In Grade 9 students sit Yellis testing.
+In Grade 9 students complete the Yellis adaptive baseline assessment run by CEM.
 This is a computer-adaptive assessment that delivers information to help identify strengths and areas for improvement and predict how students are likely to perform in their IGCSEs.
 This is intended to provide further information about students' learning stage, and is used to inform teaching and learning.